 - To request multiple GPUs (of any type, use this gres string were n is the number of GPUs you need):

 - To request a specific type of GPU, use this gres string (requesting geforce GPUs in this example):

 - To request a A100 GPU, use this gres string:

 Types of GPUs are listed below.
 Two partitions contain GPUs - the hwgui partition for visualization and the gpu partition for general computation.

 GPUs in these servers are used to accelerate rendering for graphical applications.
 These servers are in the SLURM "hwgui" partition.
 Refer to the Hardware Accelerated GUI Sessions page for more information on available resources and usage.

 GPU Assisted Computation

-A number of high performance applications installed on HiPerGator implement GPU-accelerated computing functions via CUDA to achieve significant speed-up over CPU implementations.
+A number of high performance applications installed on HiPerGator implement GPU-accelerated computing functions via CUDA to achieve significant speed-up over CPU calculations.
 These servers are in the SLURM "gpu" partition (

 Hardware Specifications for the GPU Partition

-We have three types of NVIDIA GPU nodes currently available in the "gpu" partition:
+We have the following types of NVIDIA GPU nodes available in the "gpu" partition: